 - Output 1.
-Legal Aid and Legal Awareness: Afghans, in particular women, children, prisoners and pre-trial detainees, are increasingly aware of their rights and receive legal aid - Output 2.
-Justice Sector capacity and strategic coordination with focus on EVAW: Increased capacity and coordination among targeted justice institutions in relation to Elimination of Violence against Women (EVAW) - Output 3.
-Legal Protection: The Ministry of Justice strengthens its legislative drafting and human rights capacities - Output 4.
-Project Management: The Project is implemented in accordance with the project document and in a timely, efficient, accountable and effective manner
+Legal Aid and Legal Awareness: Afghans, in particular women, children, prisoners and pre-trial detainees, are increasingly aware of their rights and receive legal aid; - Output 2.
+Justice Sector capacity and strategic coordination with focus on EVAW: increased capacity and coordination among targeted justice institutions in relation to Elimination of Violence against Women (EVAW); - Output 3.
+Legal Protection: The Ministry of Justice strengthens its legislative drafting and human rights capacities; - Output 4.
+Project Management: The Project is implemented in accordance with the project document and in a timely, efficient, accountable and effective manner.

-The impact evaluation will cover Project's duration from April 2016 till end of December 2018.
+Project's duration is from April 2016 till end of December 2018.
+The limits of the Evaluation should be acknowledged within the scope of the project and the project document.